-This evaluation form must be signed by an Iowa licensed installer, installation inspector or compliance inspector before dispensing product.
-The completed form must be submitted to the DNR.
-This form may be submitted by fax, email, or postal mail.
+This evaluation form must be signed by an Iowa licensed installer, installation inspector or compliance inspector before placing the system back into services.
+The completed form and all supporting documentation must be submitted to the DNR.
+These items may be submitted by email, fax, or postal mail.

-Fax: 515-725-8202
+Fax: 515-725-8201